Gemei/Reconum/README.md

 # Reconum
-A punch of scripts to enum a target on various aspects
+A bunch of scripts to enum a target on various aspects